 Everyone likes to talk about a fund's performance.
 But a facet of a mutual fund worthy of equal consideration that often gets the short shrift is its expenses.
 A fund's expenses, which cover several fees and costs, are a significant determinant in overall performance.
 Typically, expenses can be as low as a fraction of a percentage point for index funds or exchange-traded funds or as high as 8% or 9% for funds that carry a sales charge, or load, because they are sold through a broker or financial planner who gets a sales commission.
 Do more expensive funds deliver better performance?
 There's no evidence to support that, so investors won't necessarily get burned for bargain hunting for funds (just don't gloss over a fund's performance record and manager).
 There are a number of fees and expenses that a fund may offer, and they are always listed in the prospectus, so investors should check them out.
 Here's a quick list of some of the charges you might find:

+Management Fees: This is what you pay for the management to run the fund.
+Typically, these fees run from a fraction of 1% to more than 2%.
+12b-1 Fees: These fees, also known as distribution fees, pay a fund's marketing bills.
+Not all funds charge them, so this is a spot where investors can cut costs.
 Redemption Fees: It often costs funds time, effort and money when investors buy and sell the offering.
 To discourage this, many funds levy redemption fees on investors who sell out of a fund within a certain period.